New to ECM? Start with our beginner’s guide to Eight Constitution Medicine.

 Colonotonia (금음체질): Progressive Muscular Atrophy, Parkinson’s, Dementia

-Pancreotonia (토양체질): Diabetes and Unexplained Infertility
+Pancreotonia (토양체질): Early-Onset Diabetes and Difficulty Conceiving

 Gastrotonia (토음체질): Vitiligo and Penicillin Shock